Some toy models of self-organized criticality in percolation: Proof of case ( iii ) of theorem

 \subsection{A control on the convergence speed}

-We make now the previous arguments more precise, in order to obtain an estimate on the convergence speed of~$p_n$ towards the critical point~$p_c$.
-We fix for all this part some real numbers~$a$,~$b$ and~$c$ such that
+We now make the previous arguments more precise, in order to obtain an estimate on the convergence speed of~$p_n$ towards the critical point~$p_c$.
+We assume that there exist real numbers~$\beta>0$,~$\gamma>0$ such that